-An. ‘abroad’ law degree must meet the criteria for “an approved Canadian qualifying law degree” set by the Federation of Law Societies of Canada (FLSC) to qualify the degree holder for eligibility to a provincial bar admissions programme.
+An ‘abroad’ law degree must meet the criteria for “an approved Canadian qualifying law degree” set by the Federation of Law Societies of Canada (FLSC) to qualify the degree holder for eligibility to a provincial bar admissions program.
 The National Committee on Accreditation (NCA) is the FLSC coordinator that accredits abroad law degrees.

 You also have to successfully complete 10 FLSC dictated mandatory law courses.
 The ten core courses and supplementary list are as follows: